bontchev/pcodedmp/README.md

 `-d`, `--disasmonly`	Only the p-code will be disassembled, without the parsed contents of the `dir` stream or the identifiers in the `_VBA_PROJECT` stream.

 `--verbose`	The contents of the `dir` and `_VBA_PROJECT` streams is dumped in hex and ASCII form.
-In addition, the raw bytes of each compiled into p-code VBA line is also dumped in hex and ASCII.
+In addition, the raw bytes of each compiled into p-code VBA line are also dumped in hex and ASCII.

 For instance, using the script on one of the documents in the [proof of concept](http://bontchev.my.contact.bg/poc2.zip) mentioned above produces the following results:

 	python pcodedmp.py -d Word2013.doc

-	Processing file: poc2b.doc
+	Processing file: Word2013.doc
 	===============================================================================
 	Module streams:
 	Macros/VBA/ThisDocument - 1517 bytes
 	Line #0:
-	        FuncDefn (Sub / Property Set) func_00000000
+	        FuncDefn (Private Sub Document_Open())
 	Line #1:
 	        LitStr 0x001D "This could have been a virus!"
 	        Ld vbOKOnly